Ttonyyy/YOLO_Project/README.md

 # Detecting Facial Expressions Through Webcam Using YOLO-Based Tracking
-In this repo I will show the process I took throughout this project from getting the dataset and training it for a YOLO model.
+This repo shows the process I took for this project from getting the dataset and training it for a YOLO model.